dortania/OpenCore-Install-Guide/troubleshooting/extended/opencore-issues.md

   * If not, please run Cmd/Ctrl+R with OpenCore to re-snapshot your config.plist

 Note that the entries are case-sensitive.

+## Stuck on `OCB: LoadImage failed - Unsupported`

+This is due to either no BaseSystem.dmg file found or BaseSystem.dmg is corrupt.
+To resolve:

+* Redownload BaseSystem.dmg
+  * Note that you need to delete the old BaseSystem.dmg file.

 ## Receiving "Failed to parse real field of type 1"